 Pretzel & Stouffer attorney Matthew Tibble recently gave a webinar for continuing education for accountants entitled “Professional Liability Risk Management Beyond Busy Season.”
 Matt presented with Joseph W. Richardson, CP, CFE, from Harper & Pearson Company, P.C., and Sarah Ference, CPA, from CNA Insurance.
 The webinar focused on the importance of liability risk beyond the ...

-Matthew Tibble handles a wide array of cases for business corporations, institutions, partnerships, firms and individuals as well as insurance clients.
-While practicing at Pretzel & Stouffer, Chartered, he has had extensive experience on prosecuting and defending as well as trying cases, before both juries and judges, involving a wide range of claims.
-Matthew also has extensive experience in post-trial practice, including appeals in both the state and federal courts.
+Matthew Tibble handles a wide array of cases for business corporations, institutions, partnerships, firms, and individuals as well as insurance clients.
+While practicing at Pretzel & Stouffer, Chartered, Matthew has had extensive experience on prosecuting and defending as well as trying cases, before both arbitrators, juries and judges, involving a wide range of claims.
+He also has extensive experience in post-trial practice, including appeals in both the state and federal courts.

-Matthew’s practice focuses on complex civil litigation involving claims ranging from employment practices to professional liability matters to complex commercial disputes.
+Matthew focuses his practice on complex civil litigation involving claims ranging from employment practices to professional liability matters to complex commercial disputes.
 His practice also includes assessing risk and providing risk management as well as general business advice, including transactional and business succession planning work.

 Regarding employment litigation, his experience includes the successful defense and prosecution of non-compete agreements and trade secret litigation.
 He also handles discrimination and retaliation claims in Illinois administrative agencies as well as the Illinois and federal courts, including claims based on allegations of race, sex, disability, pregnancy and sexual orientation discrimination.
 Matthew also defends business entities before the Illinois Department of Labor on wage and hour claims as well as lawsuits asserting violations of various civil rights statutes including the Americans with Disabilities Act.